 - A small number of people have symptoms that last for months and sometimes years.

-- The disease may be more severe in people over 60 years old.
+- The disease may be more severe in people who are older than 60.

 If you stay infected with the virus for 6 months or longer, you have a chronic infection.